 Real Mallorca retained their lead of the Spanish first division with a 2-1 victory over European champions Real Madrid.
 Mallorca went ahead after 10 minutes when a shot from Cameroon international Lauren Etame- Mayer was parried by Bodo Illgner and Ariel Ibagaza put in the rebound.

-The islanders extended their lead after 27 minutes when Real Madrid captain Manuel Sanchis turned the ball past Illgner.
-Real pulled a goal back 56 seconds into the second half but Mallorca held out.
+The islanders extended their lead after 27 minutes when Real Madrid club captain Manuel Sanchis turned the ball past Illgner, under pressure from Mallorca's Ariel Lopez.